seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 - Git branching allows you and others to work on the same code base together.
 - You can create a branch with the command `git branch [name of branch]`.
 - To switch to a branch use `git checkout [name of branch]`.
-- You can combine a branch with your current branch with `git merge`.
+- You can combine a branch with your current branch by using `git merge`.

 ### Exercises